Igalia/wolvic/README.md

 Wolvic supports Chinese (China), Chinese (Taiwan), English, French, German, Italian, Japanese, Russian, and Spanish for user interface, voice search, and text entry.
 Localization is provided by Mozilla's amazing community of volunteer localizers.

-For more info on localization, how it works in the Firefox Reality project, and how to correctly edit localizable text in the application, please see the [localization wiki page](https://github.com/MozillaReality/FirefoxReality/wiki/Localization).
+For more info on localization, how it works in the Wolvic XR project, and how to correctly edit localizable text in the application, please see the [localization wiki page](https://github.com/MozillaReality/FirefoxReality/wiki/Localization).

 ## Setup instructions